top of page

 4. Use Income Splitting—Within CRA Rules

 Income splitting can significantly reduce a household’s overall tax burden by allocating income to family members in lower tax brackets.
-However, Canada has strict attribution rules.
+However, Canada’s attribution and anti-avoidance rules are strict, and improper planning can quickly trigger CRA reassessments.

 Common Income Splitting Strategies